helgannick/helgannick/README.md

 # 👋 Hello!
 Welcome to my Github profile.
 ## My name is Marcos and my nickname is "Helgannick"!

-- 🔭 I'm currently studying at Veiga de Almeida University, 3 period in Information Systems.
+- 🔭 I'm currently studying at Anhanguera University, 1 period in Cloud Computing.
-- 🌱 I am currently learning JavaScript and React.
+- 🌱 I am currently learning Docker and Kubernetes.
-- 🤔 I'm looking for help with React.

 ## Tools and Technologies: